I have been writing mainly about “self-making”. But there’s a question: is it worth it? Because there’s the alternative of someone doing it for us.

 Many companies are offering these services.
 I find it very interesting that you can select the material, the manufacturing method, the delivery time, upload your file, and you’ll obtain a price.
 Simple as that.

 It’s a perfect option when we don’t have time or access to the required machines.

-Projects like 3d-hubs have many manufacturing options and a competitive price.
+Projects like 3d-hubs, now hubs, have many manufacturing options and a competitive price.
 There are other options, like artisans, craftsmen, SMEs, or freelances; they offer different design or 3D printing services.
 The maker spaces normally offer them as well.
 But the question is: could I build a project (hardware-based) just using those services?
 Without learning how to do it myself?
 I don’t think so.

 First of all, because all the fun is there, ordering is effective, but it brings nothing to you.
 As mentioned, there is some fascination in doing something from scratch.
 And outsourcing everything, including the design, could be quite expensive.
 Maybe this is not the problem for a company.

 Doing it yourself allows you to learn about constructive solutions, maybe something not new for very experimented designers, but I guess learning it’s always possible and positive, and that’s, for me, an important reason for doing it yourself.

 These services, including the industrial design, have a clear customer segment: inventors.
 People with one or many ideas but without the time or skills to build a product.
 To be honest, I’m pretty sceptical about investors.
 They are usually very focused on the idea, giving it much value.
 From the entrepreneurship experience, we learnt that execution is more important than ideas.
 Frequently, the inventors think that “ideas and patents” are everything, and that’s for sure not enough for a project.

 I find these outsourcing services very interesting for using different materials, mainly steel or aluminium and other metals, maybe with powder 3D printers.
 If the needed technology is expensive or difficult to find, it makes sense to find these resources outside.